FutureComputing4AI/vtpipeline-rs/README.md

 # VTPipeline

-A pipeline for querying hashes and downloading VT reports and files from VirusTotal.
+A pipeline for querying/downloading hashes, scan reports, and files from VirusTotal.
 This package implements the methodology used to build the [EMBER2024](https://github.com/FutureComputing4AI/EMBER2024/) dataset.

 ## Installation
 ```